phillmv/okayfail.com/source/2017/ent-control-economics-affordability.html.markdown

 ---
 layout: post
-title: "Actually, Rent Control is Great, Part 2: The Economic Case for Controls"
+subject: "Actually, Rent Control is Great, Part 2: The Economic Case for Controls"
-draft: true
+hide: true
 ---

 This is the second part of a three part series on rent controls.